Advance partnership in climate technologies at Glasgow

 The signing of a memorandum of understanding follows up on the initial announcement made in June this year at the Mission Innovation Ministerial Conference.

-Each Euro of public fund is expected to leverage three Euros of private funds.
-Investments will be directed towards a portfolio of EU-based projects with high potential in four sectors -- clean hydrogen; sustainable aviation fuels; direct air capture; and long-duration energy storage.
+Each euro of public funds is expected to leverage three euros of private funds.
+Investments will be directed towards a portfolio of EU-based projects with high potential in four sectors: clean hydrogen; sustainable aviation fuels; direct air capture; and long-duration energy storage.

 "Today we are using this expertise to reach the EU's ambitious climate targets.
 I am delighted that we can announce today a new partnership with the European Commission and Breakthrough Energy Catalyst to support the green solutions of tomorrow and build a green future for all of us."